schleidl/schleidl.github.io/drafts/2024-08-23-ai-supported-micro-controler-code-transformation.markdown

 ### 4. Querying the Codebase

-With the code embedded and indexed, we implemented a function that takes a natural language query, searches for the most relevant code snippet, and then uses the transformer model to generate a response.
+With the code embedded and indexed, I implemented a function that takes a natural language query, searches for the most relevant code snippet, and then uses the transformer model to generate a response.

 ```python
 def query_rag(query):